 All dimensions are in inches.
-Unit weights assume rooftop configuration with weatherhood, filters, outdoor air damper, cooling options, including but not limited to a six row dx coil, and heating options (where applicable).
+Unit weights assume rooftop configuration with weatherhood, filters, outdoor air damper and heating or cooling options (where applicable).
 The approximate weight (lbs) is assuming all possible accessories are added per housing and may vary by 10% depending on unit.